-For more information about Hogan Lovells, see www.hoganlovells.com.
+For more information about Hogan Lovells, the partners and their qualifications, see www.hoganlovells.com.

 Where case studies are included, results achieved do not guarantee similar outcomes for other clients.
-Attorney Advertising.
+Attorney advertising.
+Images of people may feature current or former lawyers and employees at Hogan Lovells or models not connected with the firm.

-©Hogan Lovells 2015.
+©Hogan Lovells 2016.
 All rights reserved.